Hall High School (Illinois): Athletics

 Hall High School participated in the Three Rivers Conference, North Division, and is a member school in the Illinois High School Association.
 Their mascot is the Red Devils, with school colors of red and white.
 The school has 2 state championships on record in team athletics and activities: Boys Football in 1995–1996 (3A) and 2001–2002 (3A).

-Formerly apart of the NCIC Conference at the beginning of the 2013–2014 school year, Hall joined the Three Rivers Conference.
+Formerly a part of the NCIC Conference at the beginning of the 2013–2014 school year, Hall joined the Three Rivers Conference.

 History

 As of 2015, Hall has been in-session in a newly built, 32 million dollar school.

 Hall High School has no known consolidations in the recent past.
 Surrounding communities may have possessed high schools at some time which were consolidated into the current HHS.
 Potential reference/citation: